-The Mathematical Concepts and Quantitative Reasoning requirement shall be fulfilled by completion of a one-term course in mathematics or statistics above the level of intermediate algebra, with a stated course prerequisite of intermediate algebra.
-Courses outside the discipline of math using the application of statistics may be used to fulfill this requirement, as long as the course has intermediate algebra as a prerequisite and knowledge of intermediate algebra is necessary to be successful.
+The Mathematical Concepts and Quantitative Reasoning requirement shall be fulfilled by completion of a one-term course in baccalaureate level mathematics or statistics, with a stated prerequisite of intermediate algebra or equivalent.
+Courses outside the discipline of math using the application of statistics may be used to fulfill this requirement, as long as the course has intermediate algebra or equivalent as a prerequisite.
 An appropriate course in statistics must emphasize the mathematical basis of statistics, probability theory and estimation, application and interpretation, uses and misuses, and the analysis and criticism of statistical arguments in public discourse.